Skip site navigation (1)Skip section navigation (2)

 /* Since release 10.38 PCRE2 has locked out the use of \K in lookaround

-program, we show how to detect this case, but it shouldn't arise because the
+demonstration program, we show how to detect this case, although it cannot arise

 if (ovector[0] > ovector[1])